 - Test(s) you plan to take (English and/or math or ESL and/or math) and whether you plan to attend the Orientation & Counseling

-Please arrive at least thirty minutes early and bring a picture id.
+Please arrive at least 30 minutes early and bring a picture I.D.

 Please note: Veterans should not see a counselor at our All-In-One-Day events.
-They should meet with a Veteran's counselor.
+They should contact the Veteran's Office to meet with a Veteran's counselor.

 Find Your Community: